Stochastic coalescence in logarithmic time: Super-logarithmic lower bound for the uniform process

 \subsection{Recursive approximation for $F_t$}

 Despite the fact that there is no direct recursion for the values of $G_t(\frac12)$, it turns out that on the level of expectation one can recover values of its counterpart $F_{t+1}$ from several different evaluations of $G_t$.
-Note that this still does not provide an estimate for the expected value of $G_{t+1}$, as the transformation between the $F_{t+1}$ and $G_{t+1}$ unfortunately involves the number of clusters at time $t+1$, thereby introducing nonlinearity to the approximation.
+Note that this still does not provide an estimate for the expected value of $G_{t+1}$, as the transformation between the $F_{t+1}$ and $G_{t+1}$ unfortunately involves the number of clusters at time $t+1$, thereby introducing nonlinearity to the approximation. \begin{lemma} Suppose that after $t$ rounds $\kappa_t \geq2$ and let $\epsilon_t = 1-G_t(\frac12)$.
+Then